-The assessment results provide information about your child's performance in literacy (reading and writing) and mathematics/ mathématiques.
+The assessment results provide information about your child's performance in reading, writing, and mathematics.
 These results are used by teachers, together with classroom assessment information, to inform instructional decisions that are best suited to your child.

 Where can I find more information about this assessment?